toledomateus/the-art-of-computer-programming-portuguese/Guidelines/CONTRIBUTION_GUIDELINES.md

 2. **Be Consistent:** Maintain consistency in terminology, style, and formatting throughout your translations.
 3. **Preserve Formatting:** Preserve the formatting of code snippets, equations, and other technical elements from the original text.
 4. **Translate Footnotes:** Translate any footnotes or annotations included in the text, providing context where necessary.
 5. **Use Markdown:** Write your translations using Markdown format, following the same structure as the original text.
-We will use [this](https://www.markdownguide.org/basic-syntax/ ) syntax standard.
+We will use [this syntax standard](https://www.markdownguide.org/basic-syntax/).

-## Markdown Gui

 ## Submitting Contributions